 (b) Operational Assignments.
 The focus during this phase of the Career Counselor's career is to continue assignment diversity.
 It is encouraged and highly recommended that a Career Counselor seek opportunities to become well rounded at all levels of command.
 A Career Counselor will need to gain the experience from diversification to reach the level necessary to become a Command Career Counselor.
 The most demanding operational positions in which a MSG can serve include Command Career Counselor, Senior Career Counselor, and Senior Retention Operations NCO.
 The Command Career Counselor's primary function is to administer the daily operation of the Commanding General's retention program.
 They assign an annual mission, exercise operational supervision, and enforce Army policy, directives, guidance, and processing procedures for their subordinate Senior Career Counselors and retention programs.
 The Senior Career Counselor's job as the senior technical advisor to the commander is essential in the maintenance of unit combat readiness, Army end strength, and to supervise subordinate Career Counselors.
-The Senior Retention Operations NCO serves in support of a Command Career Counselor at the Division, Corp, or ACOM level for retention processing and quality assurance.
+The Senior Retention

+Operations NCO serves in support of a Command Career Counselor at the Division, Corp, or ACOM level for retention processing and quality assurance.
 They implement and supervise local retention program procedures while exercising supervision over subordinate Retention Operations NCOs.
-The best gualified Career Counselors are those that show diversity in ACOM, ASCC, DRU assignments while consistently rated (highly qualified) as a Command Career Counselor, Senior Career Counselor Senior

-Retention Operations NCO Assignments listed in (e) special assignments enhance career development and are considered demanding positions reserved for the best qualified Career Counselors after successful completion of an operational assignment..
+The best qualified Career Counselors are those that show diversity in ACOM, ASCC, DRU assignments while consistently rated (highly qualified) as a Command Career Counselor, Senior Career Counselor Senior Retention Operations NCO Assignments listed in (e) special assignments enhance career development and are considered demanding positions reserved for the best qualified Career Counselors after successful completion of an operational assignment.
 Successful performance in Skill Level 6 positions such as Command Career Counselor is a strong indication of potential success at the next skill level.

 (c) Self-development.
 (DLC Level V) Continuing civilian education and completing a Bachelor's degree or higher is considered best qualified and will only enhance a Senior Career Counselor's technical and professional knowledge.
 Winning the Secretary of the Army Career Counselor of the Year, ACOM, ASCC/DRU Career Counselor of the Year, Division or Installation Career Counselor of the Year awards is indicative of a Career Counselors technical and tactical knowledge and is considered ahead of peers for promotion to Sergeant Major.
-Recognitions such as inductions into the SGT Audie Murphy and SGT Morales clubs, NCO of the Quarter/Year, and Instructor of the Quarter/Year are also considered favorably by evaluation boards.
-NCOs should remain physically fit and present an exceptional appearance at all times.
-Those who achieve 90 points or above in each testable event on the APFT and/or achieve/maintain the APFT badge are clearly ahead of their peers and should be considered most qualified for promotion.
+NCOs should remain physically fit and always present an exceptional appearance.
+Those who achieve 90 points or above in each testable event on the ACFT are clearly ahead of their peers and should be considered most qualified for promotion.
 NCOs who achieve 80-89 points in each testable event are considered highly qualified for promotion.